Gh0s7-3/SMLoader/README.md

 - We do **not** call to commit crimes.
 - The usage of this tool **may be illegal** in your country!
 Please inform yourself.
 - We do **not** give any guarantee at all and we am **not** responsible for damages of all kinds!

+> Made with :heart: by SMLoadrDevs | Copyright © 2018 SMLoadrDevs.